 Sponge titanium is the raw material of titanium material, titanium powder, and other titanium components.
 It must be remelted with an electric furnace to become new structural material – titanium ingots.

 From titanium ingots to slabs, multiple forgings are required.
-From slab to a plate, it has to go through multiple processes such as heating, cold rolling and hot rolling, which are numerous and complicated.
+From slab to plate, it has to go through multiple processes such as heating, cold rolling, and hot rolling, which are numerous and complicated.